 What Ferry Should I Take?

 There are two basic ways to get to the island; passenger ferry or car ferry (barge).
 Your choice will depend a number of factors such as the arrival time of your flights and comfort level with driving on the island.
-Villa Ardisia is very close to Cruz Bay but is not inside Cruz Bay so you will be required to have access to at least one vehicle while on the island.
-Given that you need to rent a car, your choices are:
+Villa Ardisia is very close to Cruz Bay but is not inside Cruz Bay so you will need a rental vehicle while on the island.
+Your options for renting a car are:

 - Pick up rental car from the airport and drive to the car barge at Red Hook.
 The rental agent can give you a map and directions.
 Smartphone GPS also works.
 There are signs that point you to Red Hook along the way.

 - Bring some cash to pay the port fee and purchase the barge ticket.
 You can purchase a roundtrip ticket for a little less money but you have to ride back with the same operator.
 Their schedule is printed on the ticket.

 - Call your greeter and let them know you’re on the car ferry.
 Enjoy the ride.
 Your greeter will meet you near the car barge parking lot on St. John and guide you to the villa.

 - Some rental car agencies do not allow their vehicle to be driven to St. John.
 At the time of this writing, AVIS allows it.
 Hertz does not.
 Call ahead if you are unsure.